-- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2022, together with the Reports of the Board of Directors and Auditors thereon - 2.
+- 1. To receive, consider and adopt the Audited Financial Statements of the Company for the financial year ended March 31, 2023, together with the Reports of the Board of Directors and Auditors thereon. - 2.
 To declare dividend. - 3.
-To authorize the Board of Directors for fixing the remuneration of Statutory Auditor as appointment by the Comptroller and Auditor General of India for the financial year 2022-23.
+To authorize the Board of Directors for fixing the remuneration to statutory audit as appointment by C&AG for the FY 2023-24.